Moving in with your loved one is always an exciting time but there are some mistakes couples make to ruin the experience.

 One of the biggest mistakes most people who live together make is not defining their long-term goals.

-Before moving in together, discuss your goals together and determine if saving money makes sense for both of you.
+Before moving in together, discuss your goals and determine if saving money makes sense for both of you.
 For example, is saving money for a house the only reason you live together?

 If so, open a joint savings account before you move in together.
 Also, think about what you want to do with the money after you move in together.